-One memorable event was the September 1958 Club camping meet at Glenbrittle, particularly the day when
+One memorable event was the September 1958 Club camping meet at Glenbrittle, particularly the day when and Achiltiebuie being particularly favourite places.
+Unfortunately, her second marriage failed and was dissolved in 1976.

 Ronald Macdonald's boat transported the meet to Loch Scavaig.
 As usual, Ronald was a late starter and by the time the meet had traversed the Dubhs Ridge it was getting late.
 A concerted team effort got the meet over the Thearlaich-Dubh Gap just before dark (a following party was benighted) and the Alasdair stone shoot was descended in darkness.